U.S., Japan to modernize alliance to counter 21st century threats

 Tokyo agreed to contribute up to $3.1 billion to help move the Marines to Guam from Okinawa, where their presence has often been a source of friction with the local government and population.
 The move is expected to cost some $8.6 billion.

-The ministers also agreed to rewrite the guidelines for U.S.-Japanese Defense Cooperation for the first time since 1997.
+The ministers also agreed to rewrite the guidelines for U.S.-Japanese Defence Cooperation for the first time since 1997.

 The guidelines will be updated to bolster the allies' ability to respond to an armed attack on Japan, expand cooperation on areas such as counter-terrorism and promoting deeper security cooperation between the two partners, the joint agreement said.